National

 Queries: enquiries@cleanenergyregulator.gov.au

-Energy efficiency successful projects and participants: Visit CER website ERF auction results)
+Energy efficiency successful projects and participants: Visit ACCU project and contract register

-- make access easier to facilitate greater uptake of energy efficiency projects;
+• make access easier to facilitate greater uptake of energy saving and emission reducing projects;

-- ensure that these projects are treated on a level playing field with other project types as there has been little support to date;
+• ensure that these projects are treated on a level playing field with other project types as there has been little support to date; and

-- improve and expand methodologies to make them more relevant for energy efficiency upgrades.
+• improve and expand methodologies to make them more relevant for energy saving upgrades.

-Some ESIA Members are accredited to deliver CFI energy efficiency methods.
+Some ESIA Members are accredited to deliver energy efficiency methods.

 Other relevant agreements, policy measures and programs